Course navigation

 The tools: [Read] restriction means this agent physically cannot write files or run shell commands — even if the instructions asked it to.
 Tool restrictions are enforced by Claude Code, not just by the instructions.

 Claude Code has two slash commands for working with agents.
-Type them directly in the Claude Code prompt box — no file editing needed.
+Type them directly in the prompt box — no file editing needed.

-Shows every sub-agent Claude Code has discovered in .claude/agents/.
-Includes each agent's name and description so you can see what's available before invoking one.
+Shows every sub-agent Claude Code has discovered in .claude/agents/, including each agent's name and description.

 > /agents